 Teaching English in Berlin isn’t an easy or particularly lucrative career choice, but if you love teaching, it can be really rewarding.
 I’ve worked with many kind, dedicated, interesting students, and I’ve found the community of teachers to be very welcoming and supportive.
 So if you do decide to take the plunge and come teach English in Berlin, we’ll raise a glass to you at the next ELTABB Stammtisch.
 Viel Glück!

-If you are all fired up after reading this article and feel that you can’t wait to teach English in Berlin, take a look at Paul’s tips for freelance teachers and learn about his funny (and lucrative!) side gigs.
+If you are all fired up after reading this article and feeling that you can’t wait to teach English in Berlin, take a look at Paul’s tips for freelance teachers and learn about his funny (and lucrative!) side gigs.